Community Raises Over 4.8 Million Meals

 “One Hundred percent of the funds donated through this drive will go directly to distributing healthy food and fresh produce throughout the county”, said Willy Elliott-McCrea, Second Harvest CEO.
 “Four million, eight hundred and nineteen thousand meals sounds like a lot of food, and it is, but more than one in five residents of Santa Cruz County face hunger.
 The high cost of living here really stretches the resources of our residents.
 People are forced to make hard choices between necessities like medicine, housing, and food.
 So we challenged the community to help more people in need, and they came through.”

-“I’m thrilled ” reports John Laird, HFFD Co-Chair.
+“I’m thrilled [with the results]” reports John Laird, HFFD Co-Chair.
 He and his co-chair partner, Megan Martinelli took active roles in achieving this year’s results.

 “Businesses, neighborhoods, schools, churches and other organizations all worked so hard through the Holiday Food & Fund Drive to raise food for people in need,” Elliott-McCrea added.
 “It’s fantastic to come together to celebrate what our community was able to accomplish this year.
 The food raised will help feed families, veterans, children, and seniors all year long.
 Everyone should have access to healthy food.”